 The EBU Low Vision Conference 2018.
 LOW VISION Services, a global right, setting the standards in Europe

 In Slovenia (June 14th - 17th) for the very first time EBU hosted a conference with a specific focus on "low vision".
 The aim at this event was to bring together stakeholders with a particular interest in low vision, and dedicated low vision services, either through their work in rehabilitation/ophthalmology or related fields, or by having lived experience of low vision.
 Visit the conference page for more information.

-A toolkit with examples and references which will be useful when undertaking action nationally to promote and lobby for high level low vision services to be made available and accessible to everyone with sight loss in need of support, in doc and pdf formats.
+- The toolkit Implementing standards for LOW VISION SERVICES in Europe (pdf file) - with examples and references which will be useful when undertaking action nationally to promote and lobby for high level low vision services to be made available and accessible to everyone with sight loss in need of support.

 There are far greater numbers of people with partial sight than with blindness.
 The solutions and measures needed for people with partial sight are often quite different from those for blind people.
 EBU raises awareness on the specific needs of persons with partial sight as well as on the many different forms of partial sight and the implication in the daily life of so many Europeans.

 Low vision aids, such as magnifying equipment and Closed Circuit Television are important tools that make life easier for partially sighted persons.
 EBU promotes the different guidelines related to accessibility and partial sight.
 Many partially sighted persons fall under the category of people losing sight as they grow older.